List of overage players in Olympic football

-Since the 1992 tournament, male squads have been required to consist of players under 23 years old; since the 1996 tournament, a maximum of three players over the age of 23 have been allowed per squad.

 This is a list of all-time overage players (also known as wild card players in some countries) in Olympic football since the 1996 tournament.

+Since the 1992 tournament, male squads have been required to consist of players under 23 years old; since 1996, a maximum of three players over the age of 23 have been allowed per squad.

 Overage players rules in Olympic football have influenced other competitions like Asian Games football, Pan American Games football, and African Games football.